sturgis-steele/sturgis-steele/README.md

 - Contribute to open source projects
 - Collaborate with other developers on exciting projects
 - Land a role as a Software Developer/Data Scientist

 ---

-## 🏆 Achievements

-- Certified in [Relevant Certifications]
-- Winner of [Relevant Hackathons or Competitions]
-- Speaker at [Relevant Events or Meetups]

----